 If you didn't like the Previewer display of your book, go back to your word processing program and open your book.
 Make the necessary corrections, save it again, then run it through the Previewer again until it's exactly like you want it.

 Go back to Amazon KDP and finish creating your new book.
 Fill in the title and mark if it's part of a series, fill in your Author name, fill in everything until you get down to the Book Cover part.
-You can either upload your own book cover, or click on their book cover creator!
-The book cover is all important because it is the entire representation of your book when displayed online.
-The cover needs to catch the readers eye!
+You can either upload your own book cover or click on their book cover creator!
+The book cover is all-important because it is the entire representation of your book when displayed online.
+The cover needs to catch the reader's eye!
 You want the reader to stop, and buy, or at the least, preview your book.
 Make the cover your best.
 You can hire someone to create your cover for you.
-Websites like fivr.com have people that will bid on the job!
+Websites like Fiverr have people that will bid on the job!
 Personally, I like to make my own.
-The books featured on this article I created.
-If you're interested in what I could do for your book cover just send me a message through the link above.
-You can also reach me at my website here.
 I've done well creating my own book covers using GIMP.

 Check out all of the options for tracking your book available on your Bookshelf.
 The other tabs available show you sales and any promotions you've run.
 The charts tab is nifty!
 There's way too much to list it all here.
 Spend some time checking it all out.